-- The version of Microsoft Management Console included in this base level requires files provided by Microsoft Internet Explorer Version 4.01 or later must be present on the system. - The OpenVMS Management Station client supports only TCP/IP connections for primary servers, so at least one OpenVMS system must be running TCP/IP. - If you are running Version 6.2 of OpenVMS and plan to manage shadow volumes, you will need remedial kits.
-See the OpenVMS installation guide for details. - Additional TCP/IP stacks for OpenVMS have not been tested.
-However, TCP/IP stacks that are 100% compliant with the QIO interface for Compaq TCP/IP Services for OpenVMS should also work.
+- The version of Microsoft Management Console included in this version requires files provided by Microsoft Internet Explorer Version 4.01 or later must be present on the system. - The OpenVMS Management Station client supports only TCP/IP connections for primary servers, so at least one OpenVMS system must be running TCP/IP. - If you are running Version 6.2 of OpenVMS and plan to manage shadow volumes, please install the latest updates for Version 6.2. - Additional TCP/IP stacks for OpenVMS have not been tested.
+However, TCP/IP stacks that are 100% compliant with the QIO interface for HP TCP/IP Services for OpenVMS should also work.
 Contact your TCP/IP vendor for additional information and support issues.